The benefits of Cams

 Metolius' Range Finder system gives a visual indication of how good your placement is with a 'traffic light' code.
 The colour of the dot where the lobe is touching the inside of the crack helps you to choose the right cam for the crack.
 This is especially useful to those who are new to placing cams.

-Cam stops are the small protrusions which overlap on pairs of neighbouring lobes.
+Are the small protrusions which overlap on pairs of neighbouring lobes.
 They prevent the lobes from inverting.
 Relatively fragile trigger wires are less likely to be damaged if the lobes cannot move out of position.
 Some stops are rated to allow cams to be used as passive protection like a hex.

 Camp Ball Nuts use a unique ball and groove system which mechanically is more akin to using a pair of standard nuts than a SLCD.
 In use however they operate very much like a cam.
 They are for relatively specialist uses and can offer protection in very thin cracks unlike anything else.